zenithdb/zenithdb.github.io/content/docs/guides/read-replica-entity-framework.md

 Install Entity Framework Core Design and Npgsql packages:

 <Admonition type="tip" title="Best Practice">
-Always Install the packages version corresponding to your .NET version.
-You can always check your .NET version by running `dotnet --version`
+Ensure you install package versions that match your .NET version.
+You can verify your .NET version at any time by running `dotnet --version`.
 </Admonition>

 ```bash